How do hair removal techniques like IPL and laser hair removal work?

 Both IPL (Intense Pulsed Light) and laser hair removal are professional hair removal treatments that use light waves to penetrate the skin.
-These light waves are then absorbed by pigment in the hair, creating heat.
-This heat destroys the cells which cause the hair follicle to grow, preventing them from growing back, and so resulting in permanent hair removal.
+These light waves are absorbed by pigment in the hair, which creates heat.
+This heat destroys the cells that cause the hair follicle to grow, preventing them from growing back, resulting in permanent hair removal.
 The darker the pigment of the hair, the more heat it absorbs more quickly, so both IPL and laser treatments are always more successful on darker hair.

-The principle difference between IPL and Laser Hair Removal is that IPL uses a broad spectrum light wavelength and laser hair removal uses a concentrated beam.
-So effectively with IPL the light waves are more scattered and have more shallow penetration, whereas with laser they can be aimed directly at the hair follicle and experts can predict exactly how much heat they need to generate to destroy the hair, according to its colour.
+The key difference between IPL hair removal and Laser Hair Removal is that IPL uses a broad spectrum light wavelength and laser hair removal uses a concentrated beam.
+Effectively, with IPL, the light waves are more scattered, leading to a more shallow penetration.
+On the other hand, the concentrated beam generated by the laser in laser hair removal can be aimed directly at the hair follicle, allowing experts to predict exactly how much heat they need to generate to destroy the hair according to its colour.

-As IPL’s light waves are less focused, they can lead to a higher risk of adverse reaction for darker skin types, as the heat can be absorbed by pigment in the skin rather than the hair itself.
+As the light waves in IPL are less focused, they can lead to a higher risk of adverse reaction for darker skin types, as the heat can be absorbed by pigment in the skin rather than the hair itself.

-With laser hair removal the direct beam of the laser transfers more light more quickly, and therefore creates more heat in the hair follicle more safely.
+With laser hair removal, the direct beam of the laser transfers more light more quickly, creating more heat in the hair follicle more safely.
 This in turn leads to more efficient hair reduction and less risk of discomfort to the skin, so most people can expect to need fewer visits to their clinic for laser hair removal than they would with IPL.

 The number of treatments required will depend on your hair and skin colour, your hair growth cycle and the area of the body you are treating but you can expect to need between 3 and 8 treatments to see results.
 Experts also say more regular treatments will work best.